 Other expense, net.
-For the year ended December 26, 2010, net other expense was \$21.2 million compared to net other expense of \$51.0 million for the year ended December 25, 2011.
-The increase in other expense of \$29.8 million is primarily related to an increase in interest expense of \$28.8 million as a result of the \$285.0 million in aggregate principal amount of 10% Senior Secured Notes issued in March 2011 primarily used to fund the Herley acquisition, the issuance of \$115.0 million in aggregate principal amount of 10% Senior Secured Notes in July 2011 to fund the acquisition of Integral, and the full year impact of the \$225 million in aggregate principal amount of 10% Senior Secured Notes issued in May 2010, to fund the Gichner acquisition and to refinance our existing indebtedness.
+For the year ended December 26, 2010, net other expense was \$21.2 million compared to net other expense of \$51.1 million for the year ended December 25, 2011.
+The increase in other expense of \$29.9 million is primarily related to an increase in interest expense of \$28.8 million as a result of the \$285.0 million in aggregate principal amount of 10% Senior Secured Notes issued in March 2011 primarily used to fund the Herley acquisition, the issuance of \$115.0 million in aggregate principal amount of 10% Senior Secured Notes in July 2011 to fund the acquisition of Integral, and the full year impact of the \$225 million in aggregate principal amount of 10% Senior Secured Notes issued in May 2010, to fund the Gichner acquisition and to refinance our existing indebtedness.

 Provision (benefit) for income taxes.
-The provision for income taxes increased from a benefit of \$12.7 million on income of \$1.9 million from continuing operations before income taxes for the year ended December 26, 2010 to a provision of \$1.9 million on a loss before income taxes of \$22.8 million for the year ended December 25, 2011.
+The provision for income taxes increased from a benefit of \$12.7 million on income of \$1.9 million from continuing operations before income taxes for the year ended December 26, 2010 to a provision of \$1.9 million on a loss before income taxes of \$21.6 million for the year ended December 25, 2011.
 The benefit for the year ended December 26, 2010 was primarily related to the acquisitions of Gichner and DEI.
 In accordance with FASB ASC Topic 805 Business Combinations ("Topic 805"), we established deferred tax liabilities of approximately \$18.2 million for the increase in the financial statement basis of the acquired assets of Gichner, and DEI, respectively.
 As a result of our ability to recognize deferred tax assets for certain of these deferred tax liabilities, we released the valuation allowances against our deferred tax assets and recognized an income tax benefit of \$13.6 million.
 The provision for the year ended December 25, 2011 was primarily comprised of taxes of \$3.1 million and \$0.4 million for state and foreign current taxes, respectively, partially offset by a tax refund settlement of \$2.1 million.

-Income (loss) from discontinued operations.
-Income from discontinued operations improved from a loss of \$0.1 million to income of \$0.5 million for the year ended December 26, 2010 and December 25, 2011, respectively.
+Loss from discontinued operations.
+Loss from discontinued operations increased from \$0.1 million to \$0.7 million for the year ended December 26, 2010 and December 25, 2011, respectively.
 In 2010, the loss was primarily due to a reduction in liabilities as a result of the final settlement of sales and use tax liabilities related to our discontinued wireless deployment business partially offset by losses in the Southeast Division.
-Revenues generated by these businesses were approximately \$2.2 million and zero for the year ended December 26, 2010 and
+In 2011, the loss was primarily due to the operations of the non-core businesses from the Integral acquisition that have been classified as held for sale.
+Revenues generated by these businesses were approximately \$2.2 million and \$9.2 million for the year ended December 26, 2010 and

 December 25, 2011, respectively.
-Income (loss) before taxes was a loss of \$1.0 million for the year ended December 26, 2010 and a loss of \$0.1 million for the year ended December 25, 2011.
+Loss before taxes was a loss of \$1.0 million for the year ended December 26, 2010 and a loss of \$1.3 million for the year ended December 25, 2011.
 For the year ended December 26, 2010 and December 25, 2011, we recognized a tax benefit of \$0.8 million and \$0.6 million, respectively, primarily related to the expiration of the statute of limitations for certain domestic and foreign tax contingencies.
 In August 2010, we divested our Southeast Division for approximately \$0.1 million cash consideration and the assumption of certain liabilities.